Episode 3 Dyslexia and School

 Episode Cover

-This episode is to introduce the podcast and the hosts.
+In this episode we discuss co-diagnosis ADHD part 2.
 Welcome to the DAC Dyslexia and Coffee podcast!
-We are so happy you could...
+We are so happy you could join...

 Listen